Gboard: Reception

 In 2016, The Wall Street Journal praised the keyboard, particularly the integrated Google search feature.
 However, it was noted that the app does not currently support integration with other apps on the device, meaning that queries such as "Buy Captain America movie tickets" sends users to the web browser rather than an app for movie tickets installed on their phone.
 The Wall Street Journal also praised the predictive typing engine, stating that it "blows past most competitors" and "it gets smarter with use".
 They also discovered that Gboard "cleverly suggests emojis as you type words".
 It was noted that there was the lack of a one-handed mode (a feature added in May 2016 for Android), as well as a lack of options for changing color or the size of keys, writing that "If you're looking to customize a keyboard, Gboard isn't for you."

+Criticism

+Gboard has received criticism regarding privacy, data collection, and user interface changes.
+While Google states that Gboard does not transmit the actual content of user's keystrokes, independent analyses have shown that the app collects and sends metadata, such as: device information, app usage statistics, and unique device identifiers to Google servers.
+Google also states that voice input is processed directly on the device, however using the "Fix" feature (to correct dictated text), sends the voice input to Google servers for processing.
+Additionally, using the integrated search feature requires transmitting user input to Google.

+Design updates have also attracted negative feedback, particularly changes to the keyboard's layout and key shapes.
+For instance, a redesign introducing more rounded keys was widely criticized by users for reducing typing accuracy and limiting customization options.